Fitz-like-coding/QDTM/README.md

 # Setup:

-Download or clone the repo.
+* Download or clone the repo.
 Denote the repo location as SOURCE_DIR

-Download and express **glove.6B.zip** from https://nlp.stanford.edu/projects/glove/ to the folder:
+* Download and express **glove.6B.zip** from https://nlp.stanford.edu/projects/glove/ to the folder:

-* SOURCE_DIR/QDTM/glove_embedding
+    * SOURCE_DIR/QDTM/glove_embedding*

-We use python 3.8 to perpare the input data.
-You need to create a conda environment and install necessary packages.
+* You need to create a conda python 3.8 environment and install necessary packages.

-To calculate the coherence of the topics, you will need to install the **Palmetto** package.
-The details about Palmetto can be found here: https://github.com/dice-group/Palmetto
+* To calculate the coherence of the topics, you will need to install the **Palmetto** package.
+    * The details about Palmetto can be found here: https://github.com/dice-group/Palmetto

 # Pre-process data: